PacificBiosciences/pb-assembly/README.md

 + gcpp instead of GenomicConsensus for polishing (Falcon_unzip 1.2.0)

-+ Use all subreads for polishing (Falcon_unzip 1.1.5)

-We used to use only 1 per zmw, same as assembly typically.
-Chemistry v3+ has longer polymerase reads and shorter inserts have multiple passes.
-Read more here.
++ Use all subreads for polishing (Falcon_unzip 1.1.5) We used to use only 1 per zmw, same as assembly typically.
+Chemistry v3+ has longer polymerase reads, resulting in multiple passes of library inserts in many cases.
+Read more [here](#what-coverage).
 Config: [Unzip]polish_include_zmw_all_subreads is "true"

 + Use pbmm2 instead of blasr by default (Falcon_unzip 1.1.5)